Liquidation Management: What It Is & Best Practices to Fast Track Industrial Liquidation

 6. Align Responsibility with Expertise

-In many companies, asset disposition is handed off to procurement teams, although it falls outside their core competencies.
+In many companies, asset disposition is handed off to procurement teams, even though it falls outside their core responsibilities.
 While procurement manages sourcing and contracts well, they’re not always equipped to handle the complexity of liquidation.
-If your organization doesn’t have a dedicated team for disposition, working with professional industrial liquidators is a smart move.
-They bring the right networks, marketing channels, and operational expertise to recover more value faster and with less internal disruption.

 How Amplio Manages Your Industrial Liquidation